 Description Judgments and Uncertainty Changes in Estimate and Effect if Actual Results Differ from Assumptions Other Long-Lived Assets Other long-lived assets are tested for recoverability at year end and whenever events or circumstances indicate the carrying value may not be recoverable.
-For other long-lived assets we estimate fair value at the lowest level where cash flows can be measured (usually at a branch level).
-Impairments of other long-lived assets usually occur when major restructuring activities take place, or we decide to discontinue selected products.
+For other long-lived assets we estimate fair value at the lowest level where cash flows can be measured.
+Impairments of other long-lived assets usually occur when industry trends reduce our forecasted sales and earnings, major restructuring activities take place, or we decide to discontinue selected products.
 Our impairment assessments have uncertainties because they require estimates of future cash flows to determine if undiscounted cash flows are sufficient to recover carrying values of these assets.
-For assets where future cash flows are not expected to recover carrying value, fair value is estimated which requires an estimate of market value based upon asset appraisals for like assets.
+For assets where undiscounted cash flows are not expected to recover carrying value, fair value is estimated using discounted cash flow models for intangibles and right-of-use assets or estimated replacement cost for fixed assets.
 These impairments are unpredictable.
-Impairments did not exceed \$4 million per year in any of the last three years.
-At December 31, 2022, net property, plant and equipment was \$772 million, net intangible assets (other than goodwill) was \$675 million, and operating lease right-of-use assets was \$195 million.
+We had a triggering event to review long-lived assets for impairment late in the fourth quarter of 2023.
+We had non-cash pretax impairment charges of \$444 in our Bedding Products segment in the year ended December 31, 2023 and no impairment charges in 2022 or 2021.
+For additional information, see Note C on page 86 of the Notes to Consolidated Financial Statements and Goodwill and Long-Lived Asset Impairment Testing starting on page 61.
+At December 31, 2023, net property, plant and equipment was \$781 million, net intangible assets (other than goodwill) were \$168 million, and operating lease right-of-use assets were \$193 million.
 Inventory Reserves We reduce the carrying value of inventories to reflect an estimate of net realizable value for slow-moving (i.e., not selling very quickly) and obsolete inventory.
 Generally, a reserve is required when we have more than a 12-month supply of the product.
 The calculation also uses an estimate of the ultimate recoverability of items identified as slow-moving, based upon historical experience.
 If we have had no sales of a given product for 12 months, those items are generally deemed to be obsolete with no value and are written down completely.
 Our inventory reserve contains uncertainties because the calculation requires management to make assumptions about the value of products that are obsolete or slow-moving.
 Purchases of inventories in excess of quantities ultimately sold and/or changes in customer behavior and requirements can cause inventory to become obsolete or slow-moving.
 Restructuring activity and decisions to narrow product offerings also impact the estimated net realizable value of inventories.
-At December 31, 2022, the reserve for obsolete and slow-moving inventory was \$55 million (approximately 6% of inventories).
-This is slightly higher than the reserves at December 31, 2021 and 2020, representing approximately 5% of inventories for both years.
-Additions to inventory reserves in 2022 were \$17 million, which is slightly higher than our \$15 million three-year average.
-This increase is primarily associated with operating inefficiencies in Specialty Foam and is not indicative of overall trends.
+At December 31, 2023, the reserve for obsolete and slow-moving inventory was \$51 million (approximately 6% of inventories).
+This is in line with the reserves at December 31, 2022 and 2021, representing approximately 5% of inventories for both years.
+Additions to inventory reserves in 2023 were \$5 million, which is lower than our \$12 million three-year average.
+Inventory levels were somewhat elevated in 2021 and began to return to levels more reflective of demand in 2022.
+We recorded appropriate reserves in accordance with our policy in those years.
+In 2023, inventory levels have continued to come down and less reserves have been required as we have been able to sell inventory previously reserved.
 There have been no changes to our policies for establishing reserves, and we do not expect significant changes to our historical obsolescence levels.
-For additional information, see discussions of our inventories on page 45 of this Form 10-K.
+For additional information, see discussions of our inventories in the working capital section starting on page 48.